icanswim/cosmoGPT/README.md

 # cosmoGPT
-An exploration of Generative Pre Trained (GPT) language modeling.
+An exploration of language modeling.